JayWood/simple-discord-sso/readme.txt

 == Description ==

 This plugin allows discord users ( verified or not ) to login to your WordPress website as a subscriber.
 With a slew of available hooks developers are able to both listen to, and customize, various events during the login process.
+Complete with a customizable login button, or you can code your own and unhook this one.

 = Important Caching Information =
 This plugin uses a custom rewrite rule for the login button.
 You may want to ensure the `/discord-login` path in your WordPress